 At execution of the Royalty Agreement, the Company's estimate of this total interest expense resulted in an effective annual interest rate of approximately 22.48%.
 This estimate contains significant assumptions that impact both the amount recorded at execution and the interest expense that will be recognized over the royalty period.
 The Company will periodically assess the estimated amounts due and payable to United and to the extent the amount or timing of such payments is materially different than the original estimates, an adjustment will be recorded prospectively to increase or decrease interest expense.
 There are a number of factors that could materially affect XACIATO's commercial success, and therefore the amount and timing of the Company's payments to United, and correspondingly, the amount of interest expense recorded by the Company, most of which are not within the Company's control.
-Such factors include, but are not limited to, the capabilities of Organon and its commitment of sufficient resources to market, distribute and sell the product; timely and adequate commercial supply of the finished product and its; price pressure given the high level of generic treatments and changes in health care laws and regulations; adequate coverage, pricing and reimbursement from third-party payors; and approval of new entrants, including alternative, non-antibiotic treatment options.
+Such factors include, but are not limited to, the capabilities of Organon and its commitment of sufficient resources to market, distribute and sell the product; timely and adequate commercial supply of the finished product and its components; perceived superiority of its cure rates compared to other available treatments; patient satisfaction and willingness to use it again and refer it to others; price pressure given the high level of generic treatments and changes in health care laws and regulations; adequate coverage, pricing and reimbursement from third-party payors; and approval of new entrants, including alternative, non-antibiotic treatment options.
 These factors could result in increases or decreases to both royalty revenues and interest expense.